 - Secure electronic entry systems: From a security perspective, the most important function of a door is to control entry.
 Most schools have either a safety vestibule or secure electronic entry systems into classroom areas.
 Schools slated for construction will incorporate these features.

 - Internal Locks: Staff can lock classroom doors from the inside of the room.
 When facing a lockdown situation in school, securing classrooms from the inside protects students from potential threats.

 - School Resource Officer: Addition of School Resource Officers to all of our schools located within Sumner and Bonney Lake city limits.
 Officer Watson (Sumner Police Department) and Officer Wolschleger (Bonney Lake Police Department) are a welcomed part of our school communities, helping maintain safe environments.
-For schools located outside city limits, the District is in discussion with the Pierce County Sheriff’s Department to have SROs at those schools.
+For schools located outside city limits, the District is in discussion with the Pierce County Sheriff’s Department and will have SROs at those schools in the future.